AsheshShrestha7/Assignment1-causal/README.md

 # Assignment1-causal
-Submission of homework assignment1 for causal
+This is the submission of Homework Assignment-1 for Causal Inference.